Natashina/Cryptocurrencies/README.md

 # Cryptocurrencies

-Project purpose is to use unsupervised learning to analyze data on the cryptocurrencies traded on the market.
+### The purpose of this project is to use unsupervised learning to analyze data on the cryptocurrencies traded on the market.
 The data was retrieved from CryptoCompare.

 ### 1. Some data preprocessing tasks have been performed for next steps - dimensions reduction with PCA and clustering with K-means